 - The Load control determines the coupling between the tube and the output.
-It is dependent on both frequency and power level.
+It is dependent on both frequency and drive power level.
 It cannot be accurately set at low power, but must be set at for peak at slightly above normal drive power, then left there as the drive power is reduced to the normal operating level, which is around 50-60 watts in, and 700-800 watts out, for the AL-80B.

 - Since the controls interact, the Plate must be peaked after every move of the Load.

-The most important indication when tuning up an amp is the grid current.
-An under-coupled amp will have high grid current, which will quickly (in a few seconds) destroy the tube.
+The most important meter indication to watch is the grid current.
+An under-coupled and/or over-driven amp will have high grid current, which will quickly (in a few seconds) destroy the tube.
 One high grid current accident will cost you a cool $220.
 So read the manual, and W8JI’s articles, and keep your grid current down in the safe range, at all times.
-The maximum continuous grid current rating for the 3-500G is 110 milliamps, but for very brief max-power tune-ups, 160mA probably will not destroy it, but 200mA will.
-The manual says 180mA is the never-exceed, even very briefly, limit.
+The maximum continuous grid current rating for the 3-500ZG is 120 milliamps, but for very brief max-power tune-ups, 160mA probably will not destroy it, but 200mA will.
+The manual says 180mA is the “never-exceed, even very briefly, limit.”
 The Load setting, as well as drive level, will control the grid current.
-My amp, properly loaded and driven to about 800 watts, will run the grid at about 135ma, and the plate current at about 400-450ma.
+My amp, properly loaded and driven to about 775 watts, will run the grid at about 130mA, and the plate current at about 380mA.
 Remember that that number is seen accurately only with a steady carrier, not voice, as the grid current meter shows average, not peak current.
-So, you tune up and see 135ma, but then talking you only see maybe 80ma.
-Nevertheless, the voice peaks (not seen) are hitting 135ma, but it’s very short duration, low-duty-cycle peaks.
+So, you tune up and see 130ma, but then talking you only see maybe 80ma.
+Nevertheless, the voice peaks (not seen) are hitting 130ma, but it’s very short duration, low-duty-cycle peaks.

-We see, then, that finding the Load setting, at maximum power, must be done in several very short tests, 3-5 seconds on, 15-20 seconds off.
+Finding the Load setting, at “max”max power, must be done in several very short tests, 3-5 seconds on, 15-20 seconds off.
 This process is sometimes called “load discovery,” where we discover where the Load should be set for a given frequency.
-We then make a chart of settings and return to them for subsequent operations, at a lower drive power.
+We then make a chart of settings and return to them for subsequent operations, at a slightly lower drive power.
 The manual gives suggested initial Plate and Load settings, but you still have to determine your own, because each tube is a little different.
 On my amp, the proper load settings are much lower than the manual!

-You can’t just peak the Plate and Load for max output and be done.
-The Load is moved along little by little, and each time the Load is moved, the Plate must be re-peaked.
-After several short-duration max-power tests, an optimum setting will be found for the Load, which will be maximum output power, but with the grid current in the safe zone.
 This is repeated at several frequencies across each band, and recorded in your chart.
 If you’ve never done it before, it takes all day to find settings for several frequencies on all the bands.
 Take your time, and watch the tube’s anode color.
 If it’s getting orange, slow down, decrease your on-time and increase your off-time.
 A dull red glow is okay, but orange is getting too hot.
 You also need to watch your dummy load temperature and stay below its duty cycle spec, which is usually 10-20%.

 Most tuning instructions say to reduce your drive power to a very low level, tune up, then increase it a little and tune up again, and so on, until you reach your "maximum" power (or max grid current).
-That’s a good idea if you have no idea where the Plate and Load should be to start with, but if you start with them at the Manual’s settings, and peak the Plate at low power, then you can go straight to full power and commence the Load discovery process.
-In my opinion.
-If you feel better sneaking up on it, by all means do so, at least the first time, per band.
+That’s a good idea if you have no idea where the Plate and Load should be to start with, but if you start with them at the Manual’s settings, and peak the Plate at low power, then you can go straight to "max" power (as described above) and commence the Load Discovery process.
+But if you feel better sneaking up on it, by all means do so, at least the first time, per band.

-The reason the Load position must be determined at max power is that, as stated above, the Load position is dependant on the power level (the output impedance of the tube changes with power).
-For example, your Load might be best at 4 when driving the amp to 800 watts, but at 3 when driving it to 500 watts.
+The reason the Load position must be determined at “max” power is that, as stated above, the Load position is dependant on the power level (the impedance of the tube changes with power).
+For example, your Load (on 80 meters) might be best at 2.25 when driving the amp to 800 watts, but at 1.25 when driving it to 500 watts.
 The problem is that if you use a Load position for 500 watts, then drive the amp higher, it will be “under-coupled” and non-linear, have high grid current, and produce splatter (the plate voltage swings too far and clips at 0 volts).
-So the Load position is determined at maximum power, then left there for operation at a lower power, so it’s always slightly over-coupled.
+So the Load position is determined at “max” power, then left there for operation at “normal” power, so it’s always slightly over-coupled.
 This ensures that the amp is never driven into non-linearity, or hits an excessive grid current level.
 Being a bit over-coupled is always better than being under-coupled.
 Also, if the Load is set way too low, the tube will arc internally and blow a hole in the grid, so always err toward a higher Load setting.
 Furthermore, severe under-coupling can arc your tuning capacitors, which leaves rough spots on them that will easily arc again.
 Severely over-coupling will cause things to get hot in a hurry, as the voltage swing is low and the current swing is high.